edxu96/Optivest.jl/PIED/models.md

 	& u^{-}_{g, t} d^{EV}_{g, t} = 0 \quad \text{for } g \in G, t \in T \quad \text{(-)} \\
 \end{align}
 $$

-## 3, Data Sets

-### Simulated Forecast

-> In the day-ahead market, the wind forecast is simulated based on the realization of WG and the simulation of wind forecast error.
-The realization of WG is assumed to be the same as historical data.
-Wind forecast error is simulated based on a probability distribution considering the associated temporal correlation.
-Demand forecast is also simulated using this approach.
-[1]

-## 5, References

-1. Ma, J., Silva, V., Belhomme, R., Kirschen, D.S. and Ochoa, L.F., 2013, July.
-Evaluating and planning flexibility in sustainable power systems.
-In 2013 IEEE power & energy society general meeting (pp. 1-11).
-IEEE.